 I am Puerto Rican and I don’t know what to choose in the “race” box.
 Do I choose white, because my grandmother’s skin color is light?
-Also, who determines the shades of black?, where do I fall if my skin color is brown?
+Also, who determines the shades of black?
 Should I choose black because my mother’s skin color is dark?.
 Some people call me “negrita” (little black), is it used as a term of affection or is it because I am black?

 How can I identify myself?